svn2github/wordpress-vip-plugins/release-candidates/ooyala/readme.txt

 == Changelog ==

+= 2.0.2 =
+* Use HTTPS for JavaScripts to fix security compatibility for sites served via HTTPS.

 = 2.0.1 =
 * Backwards compatibility fixes to honor existing settings, including default player_id, video_width, and previously entered API key and secret.